 Postcard writing tips

-- Avoid red ink.
-At least 8% of men and .5% of women have red-green color-blindness, so if you use red ink for highlighting, it doesn’t look like a highlight to these people.
+- Don’t write with red ink.
+At least 8% of men and .5% of women have red-green color-blindness.
+If you use red ink for highlighting, it doesn’t look like a highlight to these people.
 Plus, red is the color of that party.
-Blue or black ink is preferable.
+Blue or black ink with yellow highlighting is preferable.

 What we’ve learned about postcard writing